Harnessing the AI Healthcare Revolution

 - AI finds some cancers with up to 95% accuracy, even better than many expert doctors.

 - It can also find brain issues like epilepsy that were missed before.
+Early detection means treatment can start sooner, which helps people feel better faster.

-🔬 Helping with Lab Tests and Genetics
+๐ฌ Helping with Lab Tests and Genetics

 AI supports lab experts (called pathologists) by checking biopsy samples and genetic data.